AnonymousAuthor000/Code2536/README.md

 `pip install /tmp/tensorflow_pkg/tensorflow-2.9.1-cp38-cp38-linux_x86_64.whl`

-3. Test the obfuscated model:
+3. Generate the obfuscated model:

+`python generate_obf.py`

+Then, the obfuscated model will be generated as 'obf_model.tflite' file.
+You can visualize the difference between the original model and obfuscated model by Netron (https://netron.app/).

+4. test the obfuscated model:

-`python test_obf.py`
+`python test_model.py`